https://www.deakin.edu.au/__data/assets/image/0005/556916/32225_bachelor-science-bachelor-laws_hero.jpg

 • plant biology.

-You will also gain practical experience beyond the classroom through programs in modern teaching laboratories, completing a Community Science Project and undertaking industry-based learning placements.
+You will also gain practical experience beyond the classroom through programs in modern teaching laboratories, and through completing a Community Science Project or undertaking an industry-based learning placement.

 Our Bachelor of Laws is accredited by the Victorian Legal Admissions Board (VLAB) and covers all major areas of the law, including: